TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp/ImplementingCsh/Index.rst

 For new tables and fields
 """""""""""""""""""""""""

-This is very simple.
-Just create a language file following the explanations given in this chapter and register it in your extension's :file:`ext_tables.php` file:
+Create a language file following the explanations given in this chapter and register it in your extension's :file:`ext_tables.php` file: